 Item Description After specifying the user name and password, click the Test Connection button to check whether connection to HCP is possible.
 This item is displayed when Namespace type is set to File system and Content sharing is set to On (Read-Only).
 Migration schedule Start date Specify the first date on which migration is to be executed.
 Click the calendar icon, and then click a date in the displayed calendar. ify items related to Migration schedule when ring is set to off.
 Regular task scheduling Interval Specify the migration interval.
 Move the slider on the bar that indicates the interval to specify an interval in the range from 15 minutes to 1 week.
-The currently set interval is displayed on the bar in the following format: Every numerical-value < minute(s), hour(s), day(s), or week> Start time Specify the start time of the migration.
+The currently set interval is displayed on the bar in the following format: Every numerical-value <minute(s), day(s),="" hour(s),="" or="" week=""></minute(s),> Start time Specify the start time of the migration.
 Maximum duration Specify how long migration processing is allowed to continue.
-Cache settings Storage system Displays the storage destination for the data in the file system when multiple volume groups exist.
-Volume group Displays the volume group being used by the file system when multiple volume groups exist.
+Cache settings Storage system storage destination for the data in the file multiple volume groups exist.
+Volume group volume group being used by the file system e volume groups exist.
 Unallocate d capacity capacity that can be allocated to the file system ume group exists.
 Capacity ^{#1} Specify the coor TB units. apacity to be allocated to the file system in GB The upper limit for expansion of the file system capacity is also displayed on the right-hand side.
 If the initial capacity of a created file system is equal to or less than 32 GB, the maximum capacity after expansion will be less than the displayed value.
 For details about the initial capacity of a created file system and the maximum capacity after expansion, see the CLI Administrator's Guide .
 If you use the Large File Transfer function, specify 140 GB or more.
-Part of the specified size will be used as the work space for the Active File Migration function and the Large File Transfer function.
-For details about the size of the work space to be allocated for a specified file system capacity, see Table 3-1 .
-Size of the work space to be used by the Active File Migration function and the Large File Transfer function on page 3-2 and Table 3-2 Size of the work space to be used by the Active File Migration function (when the Large File Transfer function is not used) on page 3-2.
+Part of the specified size will be used as the work space of the Active File Migration function and the Large File Transfunction.
+For details about the size of the work space to allocated for a specified file system capacity, see Table 3 Size of the work space to be used by the Active File Migration and the Large File Transfer function on page 3-2 Table 3-2 Size of the work space to be used by the Active File Migration function (when the Large File Transfer function is not used) on page 3-2.